tjmacke/dd_maps/html/gallery/README.txt

 tab.json, vg.json, yz.json	-- Tiny "temporary parking" maps.

-	Seattle's data portal also include a tsv file of the city's 79316 street parking signs.
+	Seattle's data portal also includes a tsv file of the city's 79316 street parking signs.
-	And so I wondered could this be used by food deliverty people to find possible very short term parking near restaurants or diners's addresses.
+	And so I wondered could this be used by food deliverty people to find possible very short term parking near restaurants or diners' addresses.

 	The three examples are the restaurants Veggie Grill on 4th, Yo!
-Zushi in Capitol Hill and Tableau in Freemont.
+Zushi in Capitol Hill and Tableau Software in Freemont.
 I wrote a tiny script that takes the address, geocodes it, the using an R*tree finds all usable parking places near the address and marks them with colored pins on the map.
 White pins are 3 min passenger loading zones, yellow pins are 30 minute load/unload zone (should pay, but ...), orange pins are commercial loading zones (delivery trucks drivers may yell at you and red pins are truck loading zones  (Use at own risk)  Finally the purple pin is the address you